 We can measure a paintball gun’s range in three ways:

 - The effective range is 80-100 feet or 24-30 meters.

 - The safe range is 300 feet or 91 meters.

 - The absolute range is 450 feet or 137 meters.

 The effective range is the distance a paintball can hit its target with enough force to break on impact, and it is also the distance where it shoots and hits the mark most accurately and where the pellets are most likely to break upon impact.
-The effective range is typically 80-100 feet (24-30 meters), and this range is the standard for most beginner to intermediate-level markers like Planet Eclipse GTEK 170r and Tippmann Cronus.
+The effective range is the standard for most beginner to intermediate-level markers like Planet Eclipse GTEK 170r and Tippmann Cronus.

 The safe range is the distance the paintball would not cause serious injury if it hit a person.
 A paintball gun’s safe range is approximately 300 feet or 91 meters.